ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 Does hosting Gatsby have the same issues?
 In a word, no.

 Because Gatsby compiles down to _essentially_ a static HTML web site, you can host almost anywhere.
-Theres' no dynamic content, so it's pretty quick right out of the box.
+There's no dynamic content, so it's pretty quick right out of the box.
 Even more, [Netlify](https://www.netlify.com/) offers free hosting of Gatsby sites, including [Let's Encrypt SSL certificates](https://letsencrypt.org/) and custom domains.
-That's where I'm hosting this site and it's the bees knees.
+That's where I'm hosting this site and it's the bee's knees.

 I've also set up git deployments, so pushing to master deploys the site.

-#WINNING 3

-## Where WordPress is better
+## Where WordPress is a better option

 Ok, so all this sounds pretty great doesn't it?
 Well it is, and Gatsby _is_ awesome, but it's not without issues.